 For under $100 you get an app that covers a lot of essential tasks involved in SEO from keyword harvesting and backlink management to automated comment posting in blogs.
-For the purposes of our Tutorial, we will concentrate on how to use ScrapeBox and its functionality related to proxy servers.
+For the purposes of our ScrapeBox Tutorial, we will concentrate on how to use ScrapeBox and its functionality related to proxy servers.
 Here you will learn how to use this powerful tool for scraping the web using a set of freshly purchased private proxies provided to you by privateproxy.me.

 Let’s start with the basics of the tool to learn how to use ScrapeBox.
 First, we suggest taking a look at the interface of the platform from the perspective of what ScrapeBox is used for and what areas serve which purpose.

 If you are familiar with ScrapeBox you can skip this part and go straight to Proxy Settings.

 Use this block to enter all info related to your harvesting.
 The top field is used for entering the footprint you need for scraping blogs or other resources.
 Selecting “Custom Footprint” will let you narrow down your harvesting and improve the results.

 This area is used to monitor the results of your harvesting.
 It will contain the information on the number of harvested URLs and their PR.
 Later you will be able to use the functionality of controls to the right of this block called “Manage Lists” to perform a range of functions related to filtering, saving, importing and exporting the URL lists.

 Select Engines and Proxies